Albert O. Hirschman: Life and career

-Thereafter he held a succession of academic appointments in the economics departments of Yale University (1956-58), Columbia University (1958-64), and Harvard University (1964–74).
-He worked for the Institute for Advanced Study at Princeton University from 1974 to 2012 until his death.
+In July 1956, he received an invitation to serve as a visiting professor at Yale University 1956–1957, at the suggestion of his friend Thomas Schelling, bringing the family back to the US.
+Here, he began work on his The Strategy of Economic Development and extended the professorship one more year with funding from Norman S. Buchanan at the Rockefeller Foundation.
+He held a succession of academic appointments in the economics departments of Yale University (1956–58), Columbia University (1958–64), and Harvard University (1964–74).
+He was on the Faculty of Social Science of the Institute for Advanced Study at Princeton from 1974 to his death, in 2012.

-He died at the age of 97 on December 10, 2012, just months after the passing of his wife of over 70 years, Sarah Hirschman (née Chapiro).
+He died at the age of 97 on December 10, 2012, just months after the death of his wife of over 70 years, Sarah Hirschman (née Chapiro).